wesworldio/time.wes.lol/README.md

 # Image and Video Similarity Matcher

-A cross-platform tool that finds similar images and video frames by comparing assets against training images in the search folder.
+A cross-platform tool that finds similar images and video frames by comparing assets against training images in the `data/search/` folder.

 ## How It Works

-1. **Training Data Loading**: The script loads all images from the `search/` folder and extracts visual features using ORB (Oriented FAST and Rotated BRIEF) feature detection.
+1. **Training Data Loading**: The script loads all images from the `data/search/` folder and extracts visual features using ORB (Oriented FAST and Rotated BRIEF) feature detection.

 2. **Feature Extraction**: For each search image, the script extracts keypoints and descriptors that represent distinctive visual patterns.